pg25tommy/pg25tommy/README.md

 ## 🚀 Current Project

 ### [Lay-Off](https://github.com/vfs-sct/GD72PG25FP-LayOff)
-A 3rd person, 4-player networked multiplayer trap placement deathmatch game.
+Lay-Off" is an intense, high-stakes, 3rd person, full-body view, online 4-player multiplayer trap placement deathmatch set in the cutthroat world of espionage.
+Players assume the roles of elite spies working for an underground agency facing severe budget cuts due to inflation.
+Forced into a deadly competition to secure their positions, these spies must outsmart and outlast their rivals in a secret base until only one remains.